 - First and foremost, dark knuckles are NOT caused by dirt accumulation.
-Scrubbing them vigorously will not solve the problem and in fact, will definitely make it worse.
-This can be categorized under “mechanical trauma” or “friction.”
-Skin handles any trauma by one of three responses: It either gets thicker, it gets darker, or it does both.
+Scrubbing them vigorously will not solve the problem and, in fact, will definitely make it worse.
+This can be categorized under “mechanical trauma” or “friction,” and skin handles any trauma by one of three responses: it either gets thicker, or it gets darker, or it does both.
 Unfortunately, knuckles are in the third group, and if you have to use your hands in handling rough material, you can be sure your knuckles won’t thank you!
 (1)

-- Dry skin: excessive washing, exposure to hot water, harsh chemicals (example: household cleaners), and exposure to sunlight without protection all lead to skin dryness.
+- Dry skin: excessive washing, exposure to hot water, harsh chemicals (e.g., household cleaners), and exposure to sunlight without protection all lead to skin dryness.
 (1)

 - Obesity: among its many problems, being over-weight is harsh on the skin.(2)

-- It is always a good idea to check with your dermatologist about treatments.
-As mentioned earlier, dark knuckles may be the symptom of another health issue.
+- It is always a good idea to check with your dermatologist.
+As mentioned earlier, dark knuckles may have an ailment behind them.

-- The biggest piece of advice I always give my patients is: Patience!
-Almost any skin problem will require some time and patience to see results — just make sure to follow your daily skin care regimen unfailingly.
+- The number one advice I always give my patients is: Have patience!
+Almost any skin problem will require some time and patience to see results.
+Just make sure to follow your daily skin care regimen unfailingly.

-- Treat your hands delicately and never let them go dry.
-That means no washing with very hot water, no excessive rubbing with a towel, and always, always moisturizing them.
+- Treat your hands delicately: Never let them go dry.
+That means no washing with very hot water, no excessive rubbing in the towel, and always, always moisturize them.

-- Be careful when handling rough objects, such as sandpaper or the back of carpeting when you're removing or installing it!
-(Yes, I'm speaking as the voice of experience here!).
+- Be careful when handling rough objects like sandpaper or the back of the carpet when it is time to install it!
+(Yes, voice of experience here!)

 - If you are a boxer, don’t come to me complaining of dark knuckles and expect a simple solution!
 Stop punching people!

-- Use a daily exfoliating cream: there are many creams out there containing alpha hydroxy acids (AHAs) in a low enough concentration for daily use.
+Use a daily exfoliating cream: there are many creams out there containing alpha hydroxy acids in a low enough concentration for daily use.
 Applied nightly on the knuckles, these will moisturize and exfoliate thus will eventually reduce the darkness.
-(Editor's note: We love Glytone Retexturize Body Lotion SPF 15, $37.99, amazon.com, which contains unbuffered glycolic acid and a protective sunscreen).
+(Editor’s note: We love Glytone Retexturize Body Lotion SPF 15, which contains unbuffered glycolic acid and a protective sunscreen).

-- Use whitening agents.
-In another article, Nicki has mentioned the effectiveness of Ambi Fade Cream ($13.36, amazon.com) with 2% hydroquinone.
-Add that or another product with whitening agents to your daily regimen.
+- Whitening agents: In an earlier article, Nicki had talked about Ambi (2% hydroquinone).
+Add that to your daily regimen or any other whitening agent you prefer.
 Combined with the exfoliating cream, this will speed things along.

-- Sun block is a must.
+- Sunscreen is a must.
 Remember, even after treating the darkness, your skin will always need protection if you want to keep the dark spots from returning.(3)

 - Weight loss always helps.